A novel dual-decomposition method for non-convex two-stage stochastic mixed-integer quadratically constrained quadratic problems: Introduction

-To tackle problem \eqref{eq: RDEM}, \cite{p_lagrangian_Andrade} developed an algorithm named \textit{p}-Lagrangian decomposition.
-The \textit{p}-Lagrangian decomposition method involves exploiting Lagrangian relaxation for decomposing the primal problem \eqref{eq: RDEM} into $\absval{S}$ independent sub-problems and employing the reformulated normalised multiparametric disaggregation technique (RNMDT) \cite{andrade2018rnmdt} to construct mixed-integer-based relaxations.
-As a subroutine, the algorithm employs a dynamic precision-based method developed in \cite{andrade2018rnmdt}, ensuring the tightening of the relaxation bounds, and a bundle method approach for updating the dual multipliers.
+To tackle the non-convex problem \eqref{eq: RDEM}, \cite{p_lagrangian_Andrade} developed an algorithm named \textit{p}-Lagrangian decomposition.
+The \textit{p}-Lagrangian decomposition method involves exploiting Lagrangian relaxation for decomposing the primal problem \eqref{eq: RDEM} into $\absval{S}$ independent sub-problems and employing the reformulated normalised multiparametric disaggregation technique (RNMDT) \citep{andrade2018rnmdt} to construct mixed-integer-based relaxations.
+The necessity to formulate a mixed-integer-based relaxation arises from the non-convex nature of the primal problem \eqref{eq: RDEM}, leading to a lack of monotonicity in the behaviour of its dual bound value.
+Therefore, relying solely on Lagrangian decomposition becomes insufficient in ensuring a valid lower (dual) bound for the primal problem \eqref{eq: RDEM}.
+However, applying Lagrangian decomposition to the mixed-integer-based relaxation of the primal problem yields a valid lower (dual) bound.
+As a subroutine, the \textit{p}-Lagrangian decomposition algorithm employs a dynamic precision-based method, ensuring the tightening of the relaxation bounds as the precision parameter value approaches $-\infty$, and a bundle method approach for updating the dual multipliers.
 Additionally, the decomposable structure of the Lagrangian dual problem is amenable to parallelisation, which can significantly enhance the computational performance.

-As suggested by the numerical results in \cite{p_lagrangian_Andrade}, the \textit{p}-Lagrangian decomposition demonstrated superior performance compared to commercial solver Gurobi \citep{gurobi}.
+As suggested by the numerical results in \cite{p_lagrangian_Andrade}, the \textit{p}-Lagrangian decomposition demonstrated superior performance compared to commercial solver Gurobi \citep{gurobi} when solving non-convex MIQCQP problems with the decomposable structure.
 Nevertheless, the \textit{p}-Lagrangian decomposition algorithm has an important shortcoming related to the duality gap arising from the mixed-integer nature of the primal problem combined with the imprecision of the RNMDT relaxation.
+It is worth highlighting that the convergence of a $p$-Lagrangian relaxation problem requires the precision parameter value to approach $-\infty$.
+Nevertheless, for most of the practical applications convergence with a predetermined tolerance is sufficient.